-The Washington State BRFSS used an 11-item assessment of childhood adversity that informs eight categories, following from the work of Felitti et al.'s (1998) Adverse Childhood Experiences (ACE) scale.
-This 11-item scale includes the following adversities: mental illness or substance abuse in household; an incarcerated household member; parental separation or divorce; physical aggression between parents; physical aggression towards child; emotional abuse; and sexual abuse.
+Childhood Adversity.
+The Washington State BRFSS used an 11-item assessment of childhood adversity that inform eight categories, following from the work of Felitti and colleagues' (1998) Adverse Childhood Experiences (ACE) scale.
+This 11-item scale includes the following adversities: mental illness or substance abuse in household; an incarcerated household member; parental separation or divorce; physical aggression between parents; physical aggression toward child; emotional abuse; and sexual abuse.
 These items produce an ACE score (maximum = 8) based on the number of adversity categories endorsed by the individual's recollection of their own childhood experiences.
-The ACE scale has been used widely in past work, linking childhood adversity to a range of health and mental health outcomes (Felitti et al. 1998; Edwards et al. 2003).
+The ACE scale has been used widely in past work, linking childhood adversity to a range of health and mental health outcomes (Edwards et al., 2003; Felitti et al., 1998).